Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Results

 \subsection{Contexts}

-The articles, and thus the HRI itself, were embedded into broader contexts, such as education, health and care, industry, hospitality, delivery, or social robots in general (see Table \ref{Articleoverview}).
-Four articles remained unassigned to a specific context.
-In one instance, the health and care and the educational context overlapped: A personal robot for an educational game on the topic of diabetes for affected children was designed and tested \cite{henkemans2017}.
+The studies, and thus the HRI examined, were situated within broader domains, including education, health and care, industry, hospitality, delivery, and general social robotics (see Table \ref{Articleoverview}).
+Four articles could not be assigned to a specific context.
+In one case, the health and care and educational contexts overlapped: a personal robot was designed and tested as part of an educational game on diabetes for affected children \cite{henkemans2017}.